Skip to main content

 We believe mid cap stocks present a unique risk-return profile that combines the growth potential of small caps with the stability of large caps.
 The Alger Mid Cap Growth strategy is constructed with a specific focus on three unique categories.

 We believe mid cap stocks present a unique risk-return profile that combines the growth potential of small caps with the stability of large caps.
 Additionally, over the past 30 years, mid caps have exhibited stronger absolute and risk-adjusted returns in comparison to both large and small cap stocks (see Figures 1 and 2).
 However, despite this impressive performance, investors commonly underallocate assets to U.S. mid cap stocks.
-According to our research, while mid cap stocks represent approximately 20% of the entire U.S. equity market, they only account for 9% of the invested assets.
+According to our research, while mid cap stocks represent approximately 20% of the entire U.S. equity market, they only account for 9% of the U.S. equity universe.

 Considering this prevalent underweighting, U.S. mid cap stocks offer a potential opportunity to enhance returns and achieve alpha through effective active management that identifies undiscovered opportunities.
 We believe the following factors should be considered when evaluating mid cap stocks.